SonnyTaylor/Jungle-Warrior/README.md

 - Intricate puzzles with images

 ### Usage instructions

-#### Note: This game uses Python 3 ONLY.
-Using Python 2 or below will not work!

 - Get sources either by downloading `.zip` file and extracting it
 - Or by cloning the master branch `git clone https://github.com/salaminipples/Jungle-Warrior.git`